jms290/NMT/README.md

 git clone http://github.com/jms290/NMT.git
 ```

-Otherwise, click the green button "clone or download" on the NMT page...
+Otherwise, on the [NMT repository homepage](https://github.com/jms290/NMT), click the green button "clone or download"...

-## List of NMT files
+## NMT Files

-All volume and surface files are stored in the relatively universal Nifti (.nii.gz) and Gifti (.gii) formats, to be compatible with a plethora of software packages.
+All volume and surface files are stored in the relatively universal nifti (.nii.gz) and gifti (.gii) formats, to be compatible with a plethora of software packages.

 - NMT volume (with skull) - **NMT.nii.gz**
 - NMT brain mask - **NMT_brain-mask.nii.gz**